johnwhittenstudio/portfolio/README.md

 ## Directions

-Download this portfolio from GitHub.
+Download this portfolio from GitHub at [https://github.com/johnwhittenstudio/portfolio](https://github.com/johnwhittenstudio/portfolio)

 Contents include a main Portfolio directory with the following html pages:
 * index.html